 Chalup and Laws (1990) calculated the nutrient saturated growth rate of the marine phytoplankter Pavlova lutheri at different light intensities.
-Algae were grown in batch cultures at a temperature between 21.9°-22.1°C. Predicted growth rates of 0.625 and 1.14 1/day for light intensities of 5.44 and 16.3 moles quanta/m2-day, respectively.
-The nutrient saturated growth rate prediction was calculated based on the following regression:
+Algae were grown in batch cultures at a temperature between 21.9° and 22.1°C. Predicted growth rates of 0.625 and 1.14 l/day for light intensities of 5.44 and 16.3 moles quanta/m2-day, respectively.
+The nutrient-saturated growth rate prediction was calculated based on the following regression:

 μs=1.95II+10.8-0.03